 This isn’t a hard task, but as usual the prep work is where most of the effort is.
 You’ll need to raise the car (at least one corner at a time) and remove the road wheel.
 I’ve made posts and videos on these tasks already:

 The only official part you need is the correct type of brake fluid.
-Aston Martin workshop manual recommends using Castrol Super Response DOT 4 (specifically not silicon based brake fluid such as Castrol SRF Racing DOT4 fluid we have available in the USA ).
-The name from Castrol has changed to Castrol React Performance DOT4 brake fluid.
+Aston Martin workshop manual recommends using Castrol Super Response DOT 4 (specifically not silicon based brake fluid).
+Castrol has changed the name now to Castrol React Performance DOT4 brake fluid.
 I had a 1 liter bottle on hand (that cost about $20 online) .
-The official Workshop Manual says the system holds 2.5 liters, but I can’t imagine where.
-This is troublesome I guess to me not knowing exactly how many times to bleed a corner to know that I have flushed all the old fluid through.
+The official Workshop Manual says the system holds 2.5 liters.

-There is a note in the office Aston Martin Workshop Manual that even warns that an old bottle of brake fluid that has been previously opened has had a chance to absorb moisture from the atmosphere, and that they want us to crack a brand new fresh bottle that’s been sealed right up to the last minute.
-I guess it’s not red wine.
+There is a note in the office Aston Martin Workshop Manual that warns that an old bottle of brake fluid that has been previously opened has had a chance to absorb moisture from the atmosphere, and that they want us to crack a brand new fresh bottle that’s been sealed right up to the last minute.

 There are fancy pneumatic brake bleeding systems available, but I went with the old fashioned manual ‘pump it up, hold, crack the valve’ approach with the help of an assistant.
 The tools needed are: